 Check out our guides to Whitewater Rafting and also River Tubing on the many waterways of the surrounding Smoky Mountains.
 You’ll learn the difference between the Little River, the Little Pigeon River, and Pigeon River!
 Each one is best for certain activities, and typically no experience is necessary.
 Take your choice of a thrilling trip through roaring whitewater or a gentle stream drifting downriver.
 The Smoky Mountain scenery is beautiful from the river and some of the water is lake-fed (cool in summer) and controlled-release, making it easier and safer to enjoy a thrilling time with the whole family.
 Swimming opportunities are plentiful.

 The varied terrain of the Smokies offers excellent diversity for horse riding.
 You can explore scenery that you can’t drive to, that you would prefer not to hike to, and that simply views best from the back of a horse.
 Stables offer many trails to suit the whole family.
 You can find carriage rides, hay rides, singing cowboys and bonfire suppers.
-Check out our guide to Riding Stables and Horseback Riding in the Smoky Mountains, and note that we offer a Free Ticket to Waldens Creek Stables.
+Check out our guide to Riding Stables and Horseback Riding in the Smoky Mountains.
 There’s horse riding available in Cades Cove also – see our definitive Guide to Cades Cove for more information.

 Treetop Adventures: Ropes, Climbing and Ziplines

 Kids love to climb, and there are many ways to get off the ground in the area.
 Despite how it looks, ziplines are safe for even quite small children and somewhat elderly people, which makes it a family-inclusive way to see the scenery of the Smoky Mountains in ways that only birds used to get.
 Check our guide to Ziplines in Gatlinburg for the whole area.
 We also offer a Free Ticket to Legacy Mountain Ziplines.